 One of the most effective countermeasures available to jurisdictions to separate drinking from driving is the alcohol ignition interlock device (IID).
 An ignition interlock requires a DUI offender to blow into the device, connected to the starter or other on-board computer system, prior to starting the vehicle.
 If the breath sample registers a blood alcohol concentration (BAC) above a defined pre-set limit (typically .02), the vehicle will not start.
-The device also requires repeated breath tests while the vehicle is used to ensure the DUI offender remains sober throughout their trip.
+The interlock also requires rolling retests to ensure sobriety throughout the entire duration of the trip.
+If the driver fails or misses the retest, the vehicle does not automatically shut off.
+Instead, the device logs the event and, in some cases, alerts the driver with signals like flashing lights or a honking horn until the driver turns the vehicle off or provides a valid breath sample.

+State laws should require all DUI offenders, including first-time offenders, to install an IID and adhere to compliance-based removal guidelines, such as refraining from tampering with the device, before it can be removed.
 IIDs should also be considered for use pre-trial and in Probation Before Judgement programs.
-Responsibility.org supports states' efforts to provide financial assistance for individuals who require it to complete installation.
+Additionally, Responsibility.org supports states' efforts to provide financial assistance for individuals who require it to complete installation.